 - to reduce her own criminal liability, or

 - out of jealousy.

-No matter the reason, this is a good defense if the accused can show the prostitute lied.
+No matter the reason, this is a good defense if you can show the prostitute lied.

 2.3.
 No intent to persuade

 Recall that pandering is a specific intent crime.
-A defendant is only guilty if:
+You are only guilty if:

 - with the purpose of encouraging a person to be a prostitute.

-It is a defense, then, for a defendant to show he did not act with this intent.
+It is a defense, then, to show you did not act with this intent.

 3. What are the penalties?

 A violation of this code section is a California felony.
 The crime is punishable by: